arobri67/rtc-mern6/README.md

       `diet:` "diet in the cage",
       `enrichement:` "type of enrichement",

-This will add mouse id into the mice of a given cage and update the cage_id of this mouse.
+It will add mouse id into the mice field of a given cage and update the cage_id of this mouse.
 If the mouse is already present in the cage, it will be removed and the cage_id of this mouse will be set to null.

 - **Delete a cage:**
   - **URL:** `/cages/<cage-id>`